 You are here: Home > Explore Cumbria > Grasmere & Rydal

-Grasmere, one of the Lake District’s prettiest villages nestled in a vale just north of the lake (also called Grasmere) and crowned by magnificent fells and mountains on all sides.
+One of the Lake District’s prettiest villages is Grasmere, nestled in a vale just north of Grasmere lake and crowned by magnificent fells and mountains on all sides.
 This is romantic England at its purest: immediately south of town is the rugged peak of Helm Crag (aka ‘the Lion and the Lamb’), while to the north is the ancient cairn known as Dunmail Raise.
-All around it are the scattered hamlets and farmsteads, while dense woodlands and lush meadows fringe the lakes of Grasmere, Rydal Water and Loughrigg Tarn.
+All around it are the scattered hamlets and farmsteads, while dense woodlands and lush meadows fringe the lakes of Grasmere and Rydal Water and Loughrigg Tarn.

-It's little wonder that so many famous painters, poets, writers and craftsmen have been drawn to the area over the years.
+Hardly surprising that painters, poets, writers and craftsmen were drawn to the area.
 Wordsworth described the vale of Grasmere and Rydal as ‘the loveliest spot that man hath ever found’, before moving here permanently.
 Samuel Taylor Coleridge, Robert Southey and Sir Walter Scott also stayed here, whilst the writer Thomas de Quincey moved into Dove Cottage on Wordsworth’s departure.

 From the 18th century onwards, many artists journeyed here in search of ‘the picturesque and the sublime’, including William Green, John Constable and Turner.
 In more recent times, the Heaton Cooper family succeeded in capturing the changing moods of the Lake District in watercolours.

-Anyone who visits Grasmere and nearby Rydal just has to experience a post-walk cream tea.
+Anyone who visits Grasmere and nearby Rydal, just has to experience a post-walk cream tea.
 Tearooms, some of which are hidden away in beautiful surroundings, will guarantee you a warm welcome, with a variety of teas and coffees on offer and scones and homemade cakes to die for.
 Well worth plotting into your walking plans!

 For a small place, Grasmere does well with its fine dining experiences, whilst still maintaining an unstuffy and relaxing atmosphere.
 It even boasts a Michellin Star restaurant, where fine dining is taken up to another level.
 Fine dining is available in many restaurants here, offering exquisite explosions of flavours, where the food is absolutely faultless.